ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 And I don't know if this would be possible, but I could imagine using a type annotation to distinguish.
 If you need to annotate every call to the function, I think I'd rather just specify the number of arguments or something.
 But if you only need them when it's ambiguous that could be neat.

-As I mentioned in the last section, this isn't a problem for every variadic function.
-I think PVAP's uniform variadic functions don't have it.
-Beyond that I don't currently have a good sense of which functions will and won't.
+This isn't a problem for every variadic function.
+In the previous section, only about half the functions absolutely needed a variadic count, and this is why.
+(For `unzip`, it's about the ambiguity in `[((a, b), c)]`.
+Do you want to unzip one level to `([(a, b)], [c])`, or two to `(([a], [b]), [c])`?)
+Other functions had difficulty without the count, but I think that's for unrelated reasons.
+I think I have a decent intuitive sense of which functions will have this problem and which won't, but I couldn't give a brief description of it.
+Maybe something to do with matching structures between the initial argument and the rest of the type?

 ### Conclusion